Listen to this post about ad fraud:

 43-46% of web ads are displayed to “suspicious” visitors

 For every trustworthy internet surfer, there’s an untrustworthy one.
-Typically, the highest levels of suspicious activity in the display category originates from China, Venezuela, and Ukraine (Singapore, Macau and Qatar for mobile traffic).
+Typically, the highest levels of suspicious activity in the display category originate from China, Venezuela, and Ukraine (Singapore, Macau, and Qatar for mobile traffic).

 A lot of suspicion, naturally, is on the robot uprising.

 Web and mobile traffic is riddled with bots stealing user information, spamming, and phishing.
 For advertisers, these bots are running up the ad impressions you pay for and lowering your ROI.

 38% of clicks on online banner ads are accidental

 Call it fat fingers.
 Whether it’s a clumsy user navigating a small mobile screen or ads placed where they’re hard to avoid, many ads were never meant to be clicked.